Step 6 (Optional): Speed Up Your Website by Using CloudFront

 You can use Amazon CloudFront to improve the performance of your website.
 CloudFront makes your website's files (such as HTML, images, and video) available from data centers around the world (called edge locations).
 When a visitor requests a file from your website, the request is automatically redirected to a copy of the file at the nearest edge location, which results in faster download times than if the visitor had requested the content from a data center farther away.
 CloudFront caches content at edge locations for a period of time that you specify.
 When a visitor requests content that has been cached for longer than the expiration date, CloudFront checks the origin server to see if a newer version of the content is available.
 If a newer version is available, CloudFront copies the new version to the edge location.
 In this manner, changes that you make to the original content are replicated to edge locations as visitors request the content.

 First, you'll create a CloudFront distribution, which makes your website available from data centers around the world.

 To create a distribution with an Amazon S3 origin

-On the Select a delivery method for your content page, under Web, click Get Started.
+On the Select a delivery method for your content page, for Web, choose Get Started.

-Do not select the name of your bucket from the list, for example,
+Do not select the name of your bucket from the list, such as

 The Origin ID value is filled in for you.

 Leave the values under Default Cache Behavior Settings at their default settings.
-For more information about these configuration options, see Values that You Specify When You Create or Update a Web Distribution in the Amazon CloudFront Developer Guide.
+For more information about these configuration options, go to Values that You Specify When You Create or Update a Web Distribution in the Amazon CloudFront Developer Guide.